pchain-org/pchain-pub/README.md

-# pchain-pre
+# pchain-pub

-the previous work of PCHAIN is here: https://github.com/stone2water/ethdata
+welcome to PCHAIN - the first wolrd-class multi-blockchain.

-and migration will start soon ...
+part of previous code of PCHAIN is in: https://github.com/stone2water/ethdata, and migration will start soon ...